wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 5.3.4 =
+* Changed FAQ link when locked out and email unlock doesn't work to correct link.
+* Falcon cache now creates files as mode 0644 for improved security.
+* Updated GeoIP database to December 2014 version.

 = 5.3.3 =
 * Security fix.
-Thanks Matt B!
+Thanks Matt Barry.
 * Changed what we consider to be private addresses to a smaller range of addresses.
 See current range at: http://docs.wordfence.com/en/How_Wordfence_handles_Private_Addresses
 * Fixed a warning about an undefined value which appeared after we added referer blocking in 5.3.2.